tdg5/stats-learning-notes/glossary.md

 the number of values in the model that are free to vary.
 The degrees of freedom is a quality that summarizes the flexibility of a curve.

+<a id="dendrogram"></a>
+**[Dendrogram][#dendrogram]**: A tree diagram, frequently used in the context of [hierarchical clustering][#hierarchical-clustering].

+![Example dendrogram][dendrogram]

+Dendrograms are attractive because a single dendrogram can be used to obtain any number of clusters.

+Often people will look at the dendrogram and select a sensible number of clusters by eye, depending on the heights of the fusions and the number of clusters desired.
+Unfortunately, the choice of where to cut the dendrogram is not always evident.

 <a id="density-function"></a>
 **[Density Function][#density-function]**: A function whose value for any given sample in the sample space (the set of possible values taken by the random